-- This did not change existing methods of disposal of controlled substances, for ultimate users but expanded the options. - Iltimate users now have more locations where they can securely, safely, responsibly, and conveniently dispose of their unwanted pharmaceutical controlled substances.
+- s This did not change existing methods of disposal of controlled substances, for ultimate users but expanded the options. - Substituting Solution States and States a s Created an exception for LTCFs to transfer pharmaceutical controlled substances for disposal on behalf of patients who reside or have resided at that facility.

-- The regulations continue to allow Federal, State, tribal, and local law enforcement to maintain collection receptacles at the law enforcement's physical location; - And either independently or in partnership with private entities or community groups, to voluntarily hold take-back events and administer mail-back programs.
+- Solution State Continue to allow Federal, State, tribal, and local law enforcement to maintain collection receptacles at the law enforcement's physical location; - s And either independently or in partnership with private entities or community groups, to voluntarily hold take-back events and administer mail-back programs.